- Application Process

 Two weeks prior to the start of a new semester, California resident students who are awarded and are Pell Grant eligible have a portion of their Pell Grant award placed in a special account in the bookstore.
 This allows the student to purchase books and supplies using the Pell Grant.
 The account may be used at City, Mesa , Miramar College and the ECC bookstores regardless of where the student is attending.
 Any unused portion of the bookstore account is returned to the grant and included in the first check mailed to the student.

 Campus-based scholarship applications are available in the Student Affairs Office (I4-408) beginning in December of each year.
 In general, students are responsible for conducting their own research for scholarships.
-The Financial Aid office has a listing of possible online sources, and several links appear below.
+The Financial Aid office has posted a listing of possible online sources.

 Never pay for a scholarship or a scholarship search, or fall for the line: "you can't get this anywhere else."
 Beware of scholarship fraud and remember that the first F in FAFSA stands for "Free".